overide/project-bookmark/README.md

 * **REDIS_DB** : Default is *0*

 ## Running project
-After installing all dependencies and configuration you can run the project at localhost by typing following comma -
+After installing all dependencies and configuration you can run the project at localhost by typing following commands -
 ```
 >>> python manage.py runserver
 ```